shopsys/monorepo-tools/docs/upgrade/UPGRADE-v8.0.0.md

         ```
     - check and fix your other tests, they might start failing if they assumed `Product::$availability` is not null when the product is using stock, or that stock quantity is not null when it's not using stock
 - follow upgrade instructions for entities simplification in the [separate article](./upgrade-instructions-for-entities-simplification.md) ([#1123](https://github.com/shopsys/shopsys/pull/1123))
+- JS functionality connected to `#js-close-without-saving` has been removed, implement your own if you relied on this ([#1168](https://github.com/shopsys/shopsys/pull/1168))

 ### Configuration
 - simplify local configuration ([#1004](https://github.com/shopsys/shopsys/pull/1004))